infiniteCrank/GoCodeBot/backend/go_corpus.md

 ## Concurrency

 Concurrency is one of Go's standout features, allowing multiple tasks to progress at once.
-Key constructs include goroutines and channels.
+Key constructs include go-routines and channels.

-### Goroutines
+### Go-routines

-- Start a new goroutine with the `go` keyword:
+- Start a new go-routine with the `go` keyword:
   ```go
   go myFunction()
   ```

 ### Channels

-- Channels are used to synchronize and communicate between goroutines:
+- Channels are used to synchronize and communicate between go-routines:
   ```go
   ch := make(chan int)
   go func() {